0nix/ggj21/twine/evidence_questioning.md

 He snatches the increasingly unwieldy folio and shoves it into Sessler's chest.
 "The requisition is part of standard form Five-One-Eight-Zero-Eight, which I signed at the start of this investigation.
 You will find it in this dossier."

 Sessler grabs the folio and throws it on the table, scattering some of its contents.
 "You expect me to believe that, Bayer?
 Or is that something you snuck in after the fact?" /n/n Bayer motions towards you.
 "The fact that you, the agent, and myself are in this room talking right now should be proof enough." /n/n Sessler stands his ground.
 "Really?
 How so?" /n/n Bayer pulls from his inner breast pocket a small brown book, you recognize it instantly as the Ministry of State Security Manual of Procedures and Directives.
-"Since we are quoting the good book here's one for you."
+"Since we are quoting The Good Book here's one for you."
 He manages to open it in the exact page he needs to before reciting, "A Delta-Sigma-Charlie-Hotel interrogation requires expedited acceptance of form Five-One-Eight-Zero-Eight at a Sergeant level or better for high-interest cases and operations."
 He closes the book and crosses his arms.
 "Or maybe you simply cannot get enough of me and the agent, so you just do this every night for fun?"

 Lieutenant Sessler produces his own copy of the Manual from his breast pocket and slams it on the table.
 "Passing the buck, are we Bayer?
-Perhaps you're not the sterling image of procedure you purport yourself to be after all.
-Frankly I expected as much of you, a busybody like yourself doesn't get such a cushy job above his seniors in the force."
+Should we get Division IX on the telephone and ask if you're actually telling the truth?
+Perhaps you're not the sterling image of procedure you purport yourself to be.
+I expected as much from people like you."

 "Lieutenant Sessler, I will not tolerate this!
 I will not be blamed for mistakes made by Division XIX!
 I will not stand by and be accused of such!"
 Sergeant Bayer shouts.

-"Yes, shout you fool!"
+"Yes, shout you fool!
+I want everyone in this building to hear us!
+I want ten people from Division IX right here, right now!"
 Lieutenant Sessler barks.
 "So, what will it be?
 Either it was you who didn't do their work, or do we let this go as a departmental error?"

 [This was a break from procedure.]